benber86/fee_allocator/README.md

 The `FeeAllocator` contract is inserted in the current workflow by replacing the mainnet `Hooker`'s hook with one that calls `distribute_fees` on the `FeeAllocator` instead.

-The `FeeAllocator` will transfer the `Hooker`'s crvUSD balance to itself, allocate the funds to each of the specified receivers according to their weight.
+The `FeeAllocator` will allocate funds from the `Hooker`'s crvUSD balance to each of the specified receivers according to their weight.
 Afterwards, it calls `burn` on the `FeeDistributor` which transfers the remaining balance to the `FeeDistributor` and makes it available to veCRV holders.

 ## Specifying Receivers